 Museums & Monuments –

-Lines for popular museums or monuments such as the Louvre, Musee d’Orsay, Versailles, Eiffel Tower, get quite long, especially on weekends, so buy tickets in advance online, or use a museum pass, such as the Paris Pass.
+For popular monuments such as the Louvre, Musee d’Orsay, Versailles, Eiffel Tower, essential to buy tickets in advance online, or use a museum pass, such as the Paris Pass.

 Some museums are open every day, others closed on Monday, some on Tuesday.
 Make a note about museums you plan to visit, so you aren’t disappointed trying to visit a museum on the day it’s closed.
 Museums are typically closed on May 1, December 25.

-Smaller museums or monuments such as Museum of the Middle Ages, Musee de l’Armee, Musee des Arts et Metiers, Chateau de Vincennes, are much less crowded, and not necessary to buy tickets in advance.
+Smaller museums or monuments such as Museum of the Middle Ages, Musee de l’Armee, Musee des Arts et Metiers, Chateau de Vincennes, are much less crowded, and some of our favorites.